-Grandparents Rights Solicitors and Child Arrangement Orders for Grandparents
+Grandparents Rights Solicitors UK - Child Arrangement Orders for Grandparents

 At Lupton Fawcett, our expert solicitors understand that not being allowed to spend time with your grandchild can be a very emotional, stressful and difficult time.
 We can provide premium advice on how to apply for an order, consider alternative ways to resolve matters, as well as providing legal representation throughout the process.

 If you are a grandparent wishing to talk to one of our family law solicitors about applying for an order, or want to know more about your rights, get in touch with our Yorkshire-based team today by calling our Leeds, York or Sheffield offices on 0333 323 5292, by sending us an email or by filling out our the enquiry form on this page and letting us know a suitable time to call you back.

 Our experienced family lawyers understand that no two situations are the same when it comes to matters involving family life, which is why we will tailor our approach to suit your needs.
 Our family law team has been awarded the Quality Mark and are members of the Law Society’s Children Panel.

 Furthermore, as members of Resolution, we aim to resolve all matters without animosity so the best solution can be reached for all involved.
 We will take the time to explain the complicated legal processes so you have a full understanding of your options and what lies ahead of you.
 From the very start, you will deal with the same solicitor who will provide regular updates of your case’s progress, as well as offering expert guidance as and when you need it.

 Do Grandparents Have a Right to See Their Grandchildren?